subauw/TensorRT-LLM/docs/source/batch_manager.md

 using namespace tensorrt_llm::batch_manager;

 GptManager batchManager(pathToTrtEngine,                   // Path to the TensorRT engine of the model,
-                        TrtGptModelType::InflightBatching, // Use in-flight batching,
+                        TrtGptModelType::InflightFusedBatching, // Use in-flight batching,
                         maxBeamWidth,                      // Maximum beam width (must be >= 1),
                         schedulerPolicy,                   // Scheduling policy (see below),
-                        maxNumRequests,                    // Maximum number of requests,
-                        getInferenceRequestsCb,            // The Get callback (see above), sendResponseCb);                   // The Send callback (see above).
+                        getInferenceRequestsCb,            // The Get callback (see above), sendResponseCb,                    // The Send callback (see above), pollStopSignalCb,                  // The Stop signals callback (see above), returnBatchManagerStatsCb);        // The Return stats callback (see above),
 ```

 The scheduler policy helps the batch manager adjust how requests are scheduled